Book Review: The Third Victim

 Book Summary:

-One day a woman, tortured and bound, stumbles onto a road in rural Oregon.
-She tells the man who stopped to help her that she’d been kidnapped and had escaped.
-She is lucky to be alive because two women before her were found dead.
+One day, a woman, tortured and bound, stumbles onto a road in rural Oregon.
+She tells the man who stopped to help her that she’d been kidnapped and tortured, but had escaped.

-She manages to show authorities the house where she was held captive.
-The owner of the house is a prominent attorney.
+She manages to show the authorities the house where she was held captive.
+The owner of the house is a prominent attorney named Alex Mason.

-He is quickly arrested and his wife tells the police about his sexual sadism.
+He is quickly arrested at his summer home, and his wife tells the police about his sexual sadism.
 The evidence against the man seems to be concrete.

-She has hired a young lawyer, Robin Lockwood, and the Alex Mason trial is her first big case.
+She has hired a young lawyer, Robin Lockwood, to be second chair.
+The Alex Mason trial is her first big case.
 Robin becomes worried about her boss’s lapses of memory.

 And the Alex Mason case for her just does not add up.
 Something feels wrong about the whole thing.